Pari (2018 Indian film): Plot

-The story revolves around the demon Ifrit and Auladhchakra, a satanic cult in Bangladesh aiming to perpetuate the bloodline of Ifrit.
-They used to kidnap women and summon a male demon to have sex with them so that they could be impregnated with the offspring of the demon.
-Professor Qasim Ali used to head a group of vigilantes that sought out the women impregnated by Ifrit, kept them captive until they gave birth, then immediately killed the demonic babies by cutting off their heads and sealing them within glass jars.
-This drew opposition from the villagers, despite their support, and the group was shut down due to its violently radical approach.
-Rukhsana is the daughter of one such woman, who was a victim of the satanic ritual but escaped her captivity before Professor Ali could kill her child.
+The story revolves around the demon Ifrit and Auladhchakra, a satanic cult in Bangladesh that seeks to perpetuate the bloodline of Ifrit.
+The cult abducts women and summons a male demon to have intercourse with them, so that they may be impregnated with the demon’s offspring.
+Professor Qasim Ali once led a group of vigilantes who tracked down women impregnated by Ifrit, held them captive until they gave birth, and then immediately killed the demonic infants by decapitating them and sealing their heads in glass jars.
+This drew opposition from the villagers; despite some initial support, the group was ultimately disbanded due to its violently radical methods.
+Rukhsana is the daughter of one such woman, a victim of the ritual who escaped captivity before Professor Ali could kill her child.

 Arnab is a young man who owns and operates a printing press.
-Piyali, a nurse, is set for an arranged marriage with him.
-On the way home in the heavy rain, he and his parents accidentally hit an old woman.
-The woman dies, and when the police search her home, an old hut in the forest, they find a dirty Rukhsana chained inside.
-Arnab, feeling sympathetic and responsible upon realising she has no one, takes her in.
-Rukhsana knows nothing of the modern outside world and often sees demonic visions that frighten her.
-Arnab finds her strange but endearing.
-As the two spend time together, she falls in love with him.
-A mortuary assistant discovers that Rukhsana's mother has the cult's mark on her skin and informs Professor Ali, who has been searching for Rukhsana for years.
+Piyali, a nurse, is due to enter into an arranged marriage with him.
+While returning home in heavy rain, Arnab and his parents accidentally run over an elderly woman.
+After the woman dies, the police search her home—an old hut in the forest—and discover a dishevelled Rukhsana chained inside.
+Feeling sympathetic and responsible upon realising she has no one, Arnab takes her in.
+Rukhsana knows nothing of the modern world and is frequently troubled by demonic visions.
+Arnab finds her strange but endearing, and as they spend time together, she falls in love with him.
+Meanwhile, a mortuary assistant discovers that Rukhsana’s mother bears the cult’s mark on her skin and informs Professor Ali, who has been searching for Rukhsana for years.